Zehelein/pg-transactional-outbox/lib/README.md

 fine-tune and customize specific aspects of the inbox listener.

-The second option is to use the `initializePollingMessageListener` to use the database polling approach to query for unprocessed inbox messages.
+The second option is to use the `initializePollingMessageListener` to use the database polling approach to query unprocessed inbox messages.
 It uses the same handler to send out the message and the same logger.
 It has a (partly) different configuration object and can optionally define also different strategies.

 ### Message Handler